The Role of Nutritional Support for Cancer Patients in Palliative Care. 1.

 Exercise is medicine in oncology: Engaging clinicians to help patients move through cancer - Schmitz - - CA: A Cancer Journal for Clinicians.
 Introduction Multiple US and international organizations have published exercise recommendations for patients living with and beyond cancer, including the American Cancer Society (ACS),1 the American College of Sports Medicine (ACSM),2 Exercise and Sports Science Australia,3 Cancer Care Ontario,4 and the Clinical Oncology Society of Australia.5 In March 2018, the ACSM convened a Second Roundtable on Exercise and Cancer Prevention and Control.

 The research was conducted in the electronic databases Pubmed, Cochrane Library, Scopus, and Biblioteca Virtual de Saúde (BVS), using the descriptors “Nutrition Assessment”, “Neoplasms”, and “Validation studies”.
 Initially, we identified 168 articles.
 After assessing eligibility, we included 21 studies.
 In selected studies, 14 nutritional screening tools were validation objects.
+The Patient-Generated Subjective Global Assessment (PG-SGA) showed better sensitivity, specificity and positive and negative predictive values (98, 82, 95, and 93%, respectively), as well as predictive of overall survival in cancer patients.
 The Exercise and Sports Science Australia position statement: Exercise medicine in cancer management.

 The emerging role of ketogenic diets in cancer treatment : Current Opinion in Clinical Nutrition & Metabolic Care.
 Diagnosis, assessment and management of constipation in advanced cancer: ESMO Clinical Practice Guidelines.
 Skip to Main Content Sign In Register Close Advanced Search Online ISSN 1569-8041 Print ISSN 0923-7534 Copyright © 2018 European Society for Medical Oncology.